Army Awards: AAM, ARCOM & MSM

-Practical, regulation-aware guidance for writing Army Achievement Medal and Army Commendation Medal recommendations.
-Every example here is validated against AR 600-8-22 rules and the IPPS-A field constraints — correct openings, mandatory closings, the AAM serial-comma convention, quantified bullets, and no generic placeholders.
+Practical, regulation-aware guidance for writing Army Achievement Medal, Army Commendation Medal, and Meritorious Service Medal recommendations.
+Every example here is validated against AR 600-8-22 rules and the IPPS-A field constraints — correct openings, mandatory closings, the AAM serial-comma convention (ARCOM and MSM keep the comma), quantified bullets, and no generic placeholders.

 Awards are no longer hand-written onto a paper DA Form 638.
 A recommendation is created in IPPS-A as a Buddy Personnel Action Request (My Personnel Action Requests, then My Buddy PARs, then Award Recommendation).
 The recommender fills two text fields: the Achievement field (the bulleted accomplishments) and the Citation field (the certificate paragraph).
 These pages show exactly what belongs in each, organized by award and by context — ETS, PCS, or a single achievement.

-The AwardMe generator produces both blocks from your plain-language notes and enforces these rules automatically — quantified bullets, correct citation opening and mandatory closing, the AAM serial-comma convention, and no placeholders.
-AAM and ARCOM, for ETS, PCS, or a single achievement.
+The AwardMe generator produces both blocks from your plain-language notes and enforces these rules automatically — quantified bullets, correct citation opening and mandatory closing, the AAM serial-comma convention (ARCOM and MSM keep the comma), and no placeholders.
+AAM, ARCOM, and MSM, for ETS, PCS, retirement, or a single achievement.
+(MSM packets often include a Narrative field at the approving general-officer headquarters; AwardMe v1 generates the Achievement and Citation — narrative generation is a planned follow-up.)

 How to write a strong Army Achievement Medal recommendation: the Achievement block, the citation, the AAM no-comma rule, and how it submits in IPPS-A under AR 600-8-22.